 Chitalpa – The Chitalpa tree was bred to be hardy and produces large, beautiful blooms.

 Fruitless Olive – This gorgeous and resilient ornamental tree does not produce flowers, and therefore does not contribute to pollen allergies.

 This is only a small sampling of water-wise plants you can use in your yard and garden.
-Check out this handy guide from the San Diego County Water Authority for more information.
+Check out this for more information.